roger-zhang-eng/SkyTeller/README.md

 # SkyTeller

-`SkyTeller` is a small swift call objective C mix source code programm, running on iOS platform.
+`SkyTeller` is a small programm by swift calling objective C, mixed source code , running on iOS platform.
 And finally published on apple store.